facebook/react/docs/docs/ref-01-top-level-api.md

 ## ReactDOM

 The `react-dom` package provides DOM-specific methods that can be used at the top level of your app and as an escape hatch to get outside of the React model if you need to.
+Most of your components should not need to use this module.

 ### ReactDOM.render